embl-cba/imagej-courses/imagej-practical.md

 &nbsp;

-## Activity: Exploring properties of floating point images
+## Activity: Exploring floating point images

+Floating point images are there to solve the issues that you encountered in above activity, because they allow for numbers like -1.2 and 0.55, which are not allowd in integer images.

 - Open image "../image-inspection/B.tif" [File > Open]
 - Duplicate the image and already name "32-bit" [Image > Duplicate]